whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/modified-RECB-and-WECB-methods.md

 ## Other things
 - What if the `OperationRegion` starts at `Offset` of `Zero`?
 Then `Arg0` should be `Zero`.
 - Be careful when converting `Base10` and `Hex`.
 Example: `256 = 0x100`.
 - If you have battery related `FieldUnitObjs` in `SystemMemory` `OperationRegions`, obviously you need to write new methods or at least modify the current ones.
 There is no need to do so for this ASUS laptop.
-But in case if you need it, see [SSDT-ECSMRW.dsl](SSDT-ECSMRW.dsl).
+But in case if you need it, see [SSDT-ECSMRW-example.dsl](SSDT-ECSMRW-example.dsl).